 If only we could trade with air and turn it into money.
 Haha!

 But we can’t.

-One guideline you can use to determine how much you want to start with is using a theoretical goal and working backwards.
+One guideline you can use to determine how much you want to start with is using a theoretical goal and working backward.

 The goal isn’t the only thing to consider.

 You never want all your eggs in one basket and you don’t want your entire trading account to be at risk.

 Here are two rules of thumb you can use: